Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Modeling the ISM with

-\Hpe is the photo-electric heating by FUV photons, and \Hcrh2 is the cosmic ray heating in molecular gas. \Ch2 is the cooling rate of the two lowest \h2 rotational lines (S(0) and S(1)), and \Cco is the cooling rate of the combined CO rotational ladder. \Cgd is the cooling rate due to interactions between gas molecules and dust particles, which only becomes important at densities above $10^4$\,\cmpc \citep[e.g.,][]{goldsmith01,glover12}. \Ccii and \Coi are the cooling rates due to [\cii] and [\oi] line emission, respectively, the strongest cooling lines in neutral ISM.
+\Hpe is the photo-electric heating by FUV photons, and \Hcrh2 is the cosmic ray heating in molecular gas. \Ch2 is the cooling rate of the two lowest \h2 rotational lines (S(0) and S(1)), and \Cco is the cooling rate of the combined CO rotational ladder. \Cgd is the cooling rate due to interactions between gas molecules and dust particles, which only becomes important at densities above $10^4$\,\cmpc \citep[e.g.,][]{goldsmith01,glover12}. \Ccii and \Coi are the cooling rates due to \cii and \oi line emission, respectively.
 The abundances of carbon and oxygen used in the prescriptions for their cooling rates, scale with the cloud metallicity, while the CO cooling scales with the relative CO to neutral carbon abundance ratio, set by the molecular density (see Appendix \ref{apC}).